How to Install Kubernetes on Ubuntu 22.04

 sudo hostnamectl set-hostname worker01

-If you have additional worker nodes, use this process to set a unique hostname on each.
+Use this process on additional worker nodes to set a unique hostname on each.

 3. Edit the hosts file on each node by adding the IP addresses and hostnames of the servers that will be part of the cluster.